 Today we take a journey through Austria, stopping in Innsbruck for a guided tour and free time to explore this Tyrolean capital.
 A treasure of historical buildings catches your eye as you wander.
 The Gothic Old Town seems to have changed little since the Middle Ages, even the 2,657 fire-gilded copper tiles have covered the famous ‘Golden Roof’ for over 500 years.
 Later, we continue into the Ammergau Alps region and our hotel for two nights.
 Dinner is included at a local restaurant.

-High in the Bavarian Alps sits Oberammergau, the peaceful town terrified in the 17th century by the threat of plague that was sweeping through Europe.
+Sitting between distinctive peaks of the Bavarian Alps is Oberammergau, the peaceful town terrified in the 17th century by the threat of plague that was sweeping through Europe.
 They vowed that if their town was spared, they would perform the Passion of Christ every ten years.
 The town did survive and was able to pass local traditions through the generations, including beautiful wood carving skills and the revered performances of The Passion Play.
 We spend time appreciating this pretty, historical town and visit the Oberammergau Museum before lunch, and afterwards take our seats to watch The Passion Play, the culmination of the town’s incredible commitment, with approximately 2,000 citizens involved in its creation.

-Day 8 Ammergau Alps - Munich - London
+Day 8 Ammergau Alps - Munich - UK